AI Mark VIII radar: Further development

 Over the summer, the original experimental set was used in a series of experiments against submarines.
 The first took place on 30 April 1941 against HMS Sea Lion, and a second on 10–12 August against ORP Sokół.
 These clearly demonstrated that the AIS could indeed detect the submarines with only the conning tower exposed, just as the Admiralty had hoped.
-This led to orders for Air-to-Surface Vessel radars based on the AIS electronics.
+This led to orders for air-to-surface-vessel (ASV) radars based on the AIS electronics.

 A second Blenheim, V6000, became available for additional testing.
 The team began to use this aircraft as a testbed for alternate scanning solutions, leaving the original N3522 with the spiral-scan system.
 One of the first tests was to use a manual scanning system in place of the spiral or helical systems, allowing the operator to scan the sky using controls on his receiver sets.
 Once a target was found, they could flip a switch and the system would track that target automatically from that point.
 After considerable effort, they decided this concept simply didn't work, and that the mechanical scanning systems were a better solution.

 The team then began to compare the performance and ease-of-use of the helical vs. spiral scanners, with the GEC helical system being mounted in V6000.
 After extensive tests by George Edwards and O'Kane of GEC they had made no firm conclusions which system was better.
 Further work on these systems ended as the pressure to install the Mk.
 VII units, now improving in quantity, became pressing.
 This also seems to be the reason that US versions, known as the SCR-520, were largely ignored after having been developed with extreme speed over the winter.
 Bowen, who had returned from the US by this point, notes the confusion during the rush to install.